-Flavien DARDELLE, PhD, Diagnostic Group Leader – BACTI-DIAG Project Manager.
+Flavien DARDELLE, PhD, Laboratory Manager - Diagnostic Group Leader.

-Flavien is in charge of the Diagnostic activity of LPS-BioSciences.
+Flavien is managing the Laboratory team and in charge of the Diagnostic Service activity at LPS-BioSciences.

-Flavien has a PhD in Cell Biology from the University of Rouen (France, 2008-2011).
+Flavien obtained his PhD in Cell Biology at the University of Rouen (France, 2008-2011).
 He specialized in extraction and analysis of complex plant carbohydrates.
 He followed his education with two post-doctoral contracts, working on glycosylated proteins (2011-2012, University of Rouen) in agreement with the Universities of Madrid (Spain) and Munster (Germany), then working on microalgae polysaccharides for cosmetic and food processing industries (2013-2014, Fitoplancton Marino, Spain) in agreement with the University of Athens (Greece), a CNRS laboratory (Grenoble, France) and a cosmetic company (Greece).
-He arrived at LPS-Biosciences in January 2015 as BACTI-DIAG Project Manager.

-Stéphanie is in charge of the Research Service activity of LPS-Biosciences.
+Tatiana is in charge of the Research Service activity at LPS-Biosciences.

 SCIENTIFIC ADVISORY BOARD